Steven C. McCraw

 Deputy Director Homeland Security Operations

-Freeman Martin is the Deputy Director/Lt.
-Colonel of Homeland Security Operations of the Texas Department of Public Safety.
-Martin began his career with DPS in 1990 as a Highway Patrolman in Winnie.
-He transferred to Lubbock in 1995, eventually promotion to Corporal.
-In April 1999, Martin promoted to Sergeant in the Narcotics Service and was stationed in Houston.
+With 33 years of law enforcement experience, Martin began his career with DPS in 1990 as a highway patrolman in Winnie.
+He transferred to Lubbock in 1995, eventually promoting to corporal.
+In April 1999, Martin promoted to sergeant in the Narcotics Service and was stationed in Houston.
 In March 2002, he promoted to Texas Ranger Sergeant and remained in Houston.
-In January 2008, he promoted to Texas Ranger Captain in Houston, where he later promoted to Texas Ranger Major.
-In October 2014, Martin was named Regional Director of DPS Region 6 in San Antonio.
+In January 2008, he promoted to Texas Ranger Lieutenant in Austin and Inspector, Audit and Inspection in 2009.
+In May 2009, he promoted to Texas Ranger Captain in Houston, where he later promoted to Texas Ranger Major.
+In October 2014, Martin was named Regional Commander of Region 6, San Antonio.
+Martin was later appointed to Deputy Director, Homeland Security Operations in July 2018.

-Jeoff Williams, Lt.
+Walt Goodson, Lt.
 Colonel

 Deputy Director Law Enforcement Services